eugeniop/blog/_posts/2019-12-07-art-and-geometry-building-the-auth0-logo-with-nanoleaf-panels-part-i.md

 ### Enter 3D!

-If you don't limit yourself to a plane, you can turn the triangle into the shape we need:
+If you don't limit yourself to a plane, you can turn the equilateral triangle into the shape we need through projection:

 ![](https://docs.google.com/drawings/d/e/2PACX-1vQAL0ijdNO27_G6YlcRDc61O8CFQbghojzm0zF_WBaqNNWbyU_eSKQQPo4MDKCldiCeC9J86sL2QsrX/pub?w=582&h=300)